The Federal Reserve and Monetary

 neither.
 Although the public can cause changes in both, most

-using its three policy tools.
+System using three policy tools.

 The first policy tool, which has not been used as a tool